MayaKusumakar/Grade-Needed/README.md

 # Grade-Needed
 ## Problem Description
-One question I get asked frequently is "What grade do I need to get on my final to get an X in the class?"
-For this assignment you will be writing a program to answer that question.
+This program answers the question: "What grade do I need to get on my final to get an X in the class?"

-You should ask the user for the following in this order
+You should ask the user for the following in this order:

-The letter grade they want to get in the class
+  - The letter grade they want to get in the class
-What percent they need to get in the class to get that grade (A value from 0 - 100.
-It may not be a whole number) What percent you currently have in the class
+  - What percent they need to get in the class to get that grade (A value from 0 - 100.
+It may not be a whole number)
-(A value from 0 - 100.
-It may not be a whole number) The weight of the final.
+  - What percent you currently have in the class (A value from 0 - 100.
+It may not be a whole number)
-(A value from 0 - 100.
-It may not be a whole number) After gathering the above information your program should output what percent the user needs to get on the final to achieve the desired grade.
+  - The weight of the final.(A value from 0 - 100.
+It may not be a whole number)

+After gathering the above information your program should output what percent the user needs to get on the final to achieve the desired grade.

 ## Requirements
-Your Program must compile with the -Wall, -Werror, and -Wextra options enabled Use doubles and not floats for all numbers that could have a decimal point in them Print all double to 2 decimal places
+  - Your Program must compile with the -Wall, -Werror, and -Wextra options enabled
+  - Use doubles and not floats for all numbers that could have a decimal point in them
+  - Print all double to 2 decimal places

-Assumptions
+## Assumptions
 All input is valid

-Examples
+# Examples
-In the examples below user input has been placed in italics.
-You don't have to make your input italicized, it is just there to help you differentiate between what is input and what is output.

 ## Example 1
 Enter the grade you want in the class: B